-When traveling, blog postings are time consuming, but it’s the only way to maintain a fresh, up-to-date diary.
-My blog is a personal travel account that I share with others interested in locations visited.
+When traveling, blog postings are time consuming, but it’s the best way to maintain a fresh, up-to-date travel diary.
+My blog is a personal account that I share with others interested in the counties and sites visited.

 According to WordPress stats, many people visit my blog site, but few comment.
-Feedback is interesting, but since my goal isn’t getting likes or accumulating followers, it’s not something I dwell on or think about.
-There isn’t much time for that while traveling, especially in this day and age.
+Feedback is interesting, but since my goal isn’t getting likes or accumulating followers, it’s not something that drives me.
+Memories are the most important.
 I’ve decided to make my travel blog “private,” but occasionally share special posts about my most interesting travel experiences.
-Moving forward, I’ll be focusing on living the adventures and immersing myself in local culture, and spending less time writing blog posts.
+Moving forward, I’ll be focusing on living the adventures and immersing myself in local culture, while spending less time writing blog posts.

 Athens to Prague